SANdood/Ecobee-Suite/README.md

 > **NOTE:** the response time of this Helper is dependent upon the Polling Frequency set for Ecobee Suite Manager.
 If your Polling Frequency is 3 (for example), it can take as long as 6 minutes AFTER your HVAC starts heating/cooling before this app realizes that the HVAC has been turned on.
 Thus, it is best that you use this Helper with a Polling Frequency of 1 minute.

-### <a name="features-smart-vents-sa">Smart Vents Helper</a>
+### <a name="features-smart-vents-sa">Smart Vents & Switches Helper</a>

 `ecobee Suite Smart Vents` automates one or more vents to reach/maintain a target temperature that you specify or from a specified thermostat.
 It uses one or more temperature devices, and opens/closes vents based upon current temperature, target temperature and thermostat operating state.

+* **Version 1.7.06** adds the option to turn on/off a switch when trying to meet the setpoint, useful for turning on a fan or a vent blower.
+*
+* **Version 1.8.00 additions & enhancements**
+  * The ability to select specific ES Thermostat programs when the Helper should adjust the vent(s).
+It can also automatically enroll/unenroll an Ecobee Sensor into the selected ES Thermostats' programs.
+  * A new vent setting for fan only operations, unenrolled programs and temporary pause: in addition to **open**, **closed**, and **unchanged**, you can now also select the **percentage** option, and then specify any value between the minimum and maximum vent levels you have configured.
+  * Optimized Smart Recovery handling - Smart Vents not only recognizes when the ES Thermostat is in Smart Recovery, it also "looks ahead" to determine the next scheduled program and is setpoints; if configured to run during the next scheduled program, Smart Vents will adjust the vents until the target setpoint is met.
+  * A new "always adjust" option allows Smart Vents to react to other heat/cool sources that can change the ambient room temperature, closing down the vent (for example) when the room is being heated by a fireplace or wood-buring stove.
+  * Now supports the use of "virtual thermostats" to set the target temperature setpoints instead of using the ES thermostat.
+  * Now supports remote "HubConnect Ecovent" and "HubConnect Keene Home Smart Vent" devices (PM me for more information)

 ### <a name="features-smart-zone-sa">`Smart Zones` Helper</a>